copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-9 Fascinating Facts About Sand Dollars - Treehugger Sand dollars are flat and burrowing invertebrates included in the class of marine animals known as echinoids, or spiny-skinned creatures They are commonly called "irregular"
+9 Fascinating Facts About Sand Dollars - Treehugger Sand dollars are flat and burrowing invertebrates included in the class of marine animals known as echinoids, or spiny-skinned creatures They are commonly called "irregular" sea urchins and

 Everything You Need to Know About the Sand Dollar There are eleven different species of sand dollars and they are found in waters including in the Pacific, Caribbean, and Atlantic oceans Sand dollars are related to sea stars and sea urchins These creatures are bottom-dwellers that feed on microscopic algae and bacteria on the ocean’s floor